RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ![Figure 5: Model tuning and intialisation enhancements - REINFORCE](../plots/Reinforce-Learning-Curve_-5-trials.-layers-256_-256-lyr1256_-lyr2256_-lyr31282025-08-08_19_41_43.png)

-The enhanced policy learning curve, in figure 5, showed marginal improvements in training stability but negligible performance gains.
+The enhanced policy learning curve, in figure 5, presents the acumulated per-episode return and the training trend using a simple moving average.
+The curve shows comparable training stability with negligible performance gains, compared to figure 4.
 The learning curves demonstrate that REINFORCE's incremental learning rate remains extremely slow, attributed to:

 High variance in policy estimates.
 Typical of simplistic REINFORCE models, the stochasticity of the policy means that a random component is added to the gradient estimate at each episode step.
 Since the true probability distribution of the trajectory is unknown, an "empirical average" is taken: